 Implement the revised plan and continue to monitor results.
 Repeat these steps until the risk level becomes as low as reasonably practical.

-As you work your way through development and implementation of your risk management program, check in with yourself and ensure you are embodying the 3 key traits that are essential for a success.
+As you work your way through development and implementation of your safety risk management program, check in with yourself and ensure you are embodying the 3 key traits that are essential for a success.

 1. Situational Awareness